 Neeta Vora, MD, is triple boarded in Obstetrics and Gynecology, Maternal Fetal Medicine, and Clinical Genetics.
 She completed her residency and fellowship at Tufts Medical Center in Boston, MA, and joined UNC OB-GYN’s Division of Maternal-Fetal Medicine in 2012.
-She is now an associate professor and serves as the Director of Reproductive Genetics at UNC.
+She is now a Professor of Maternal-Fetal Medicine and Genetics and serves as the Director of Reproductive Genetics at UNC.

 Dr. Vora has authored more than 70 articles on prenatal genetics, ranging from cell free DNA to whole exome and genome sequencing.
 She has a K23 from the NICHD to study use of new genomic technologies in obstetrics and an R21 to study novel genes critical to human brain development in a zebrafish model.
 She is a co-investigator on a multicenter prenatal whole genome sequencing grant.

 Vora (Site PI)

 Advancements in prenatal genetic screening have significantly improved the identification of chromosomal abnormalities and heritable conditions during pregnancy, yet current standards for patient education in this domain are largely ineffective.
 The most effective approach to education about prenatal screening, is one-on-one genetic counseling, but due to the limited number of counselors this is not feasible, especially in rural and frontier areas.
 We will address this national problem using a novel education game that can more effectively address this gap in healthcare decision-making.